mindustry-antigrief/mindustry-client/README.md

 2. Set the `ANDROID_HOME` environment variable to point to your unzipped Android SDK directory.
 3. Run `gradlew android:assembleDebug` (or `./gradlew` if on linux/mac).
 This will create an unsigned APK in `android/build/outputs/apk`.

-To debug the application on a connected phone, run `gradlew android:installDebug android:run`.
+To debug the application on a connected phone, run `gradlew android:installDebug android:run`.(do note that android builds are nonfunctional at the moment)

 ### Troubleshooting